Prophet-Solutions/geyser-sdk/README.md

 Listen to the channels provided by the subscriptions to receive real-time updates.
 Process the data according to your application's requirements.

-#### Closing the WebSocket Client
+#### Closing the Enhanced WebSocket Client

-Close the WebSocket client to terminate the connection and ensure that all resources are properly released.
+Close the Enhanced WebSocket client to terminate the connection and ensure that all resources are properly released.

 ## Protobuf Generation